 Here are some things you can do every day to improve…

-- Eat a clean diet: Eat more greens.
+- Eat a well-rounded diet: Eat more greens.
 Get more nutrients into your system.
-Cut out sugars and preservatives and other ingredients that are detrimental to your health.
+Cut out artificial sugars, chemical preservatives, and other ingredients that may be considered detrimental to your health.

 - Stay hydrated: Drink a lot of water, and by “a lot” I mean at least the daily recommended amount of 64 ounces.
 Carry a water bottle around with you at all times.
 If you don’t like the taste of regular water, make your own fruit-infused flavored water.